rseln/Pinpoint/README.md

 # Pinpoint
-Pinpoint is an object identification program created using the library provided by Google Cloud Vision API
+Pinpoint is an object identification program created Google Cloud Vision API and Python